Abdulmumin1/onelink/README.md

 # onelink
-share all your social accounts with one like
+share all your social accounts with one link